The latest numbers on COVID-19 in Canada for Tuesday, Jan. 26, 2021

 There have been 6,229 tests completed.

-_ Northwest Territories: 31 confirmed cases (seven active, 24 resolved, zero deaths).
+_ Northwest Territories: 31 confirmed cases (six active, 25 resolved, zero deaths).

-There were zero new cases Monday.
-The rate of active cases is 15.62 per 100,000 people.
-Over the past seven days, there have been a total of three new cases.
+There were zero new cases Tuesday.
+The rate of active cases is 13.39 per 100,000 people.
+Over the past seven days, there have been a total of one new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.